-If you have legal questions, speaking with a contractor attorney in Mobile, AL can provide you with countless benefits.
+If you have legal questions, speaking with a Birmingham contractor attorney can provide you with countless benefits.
 You can also proceed to Part 2 of this article for more tips on submitting a winning construction bid.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.